OdinsBeard82/Binary-Search-Trees/README.md

 Contact
 Installation
 Clone the repository:

 bash
 Copy code
 git clone https://github.com/yourusername/binary-search-tree.git
-Navigate to the project directory: bash
+Navigate to the project directory:

+bash
 Copy code
 cd binary-search-tree
+Open index.html in your web browser to view the application.

 Usage
-Open the index.html file in your preferred web browser to view the BST visualization.
+Open index.html to view and interact with the BST visualization.
 Features
 Node Insertion and Deletion: Add and remove nodes from the BST.
 Tree Traversals: Perform in-order, pre-order, and post-order traversals.